Bhaktapur: Capital city of Nepal

-Yakshya Malla was the last king of a unified Nepal Mandala who ruled from Bhaktapur from 1428 to 1481.
-Yaksha Malla had nuemrous wives and concubines including Sarupādevī, Karpuradevī, Udayādevī, Jīvalakṣmī, Jayatanā, Kṛtilakṣmī, Sarasvatidevī among which Sarupādevī and Karpuradevī were the most influential.
-It was during his reign that the territory of the kingdom expanded to Mithila in the south and Tibet in the north.
+His grandson, Yakshya Malla was the last king of a unified Nepal Mandala who ruled from Bhaktapur from 1428 to 1481.
+Yaksha Malla had numerous wives and concubines including Sarupādevī, Karpuradevī, Udayādevī, Jīvalakṣmī, Jayatanā, Kṛtilakṣmī, Sarasvatidevī (among which Sarupādevī and Karpuradevī were the most influential) and therefore numerous issue.
 He is also known to have fortified his capital, Bhaktapur with moats, defensive walls and eight city gates which correspond with the shrines of the Eight Matrikas.
 He also made it mandatory for all citizens of Bhaktapur regardless of caste or wealth, to repair and maintain the defensive walls and moats during the annual festival of Sithi Nakha.
-Yaksha Malla had numerous children with all of his queen consorts and concubines which after his death in 1481 would cause a huge issue in the kingdom.
+Yaksha Malla's numerous children caused a huge issue in the kingdom after his death in 1481.
 His eldest son was Raya Malla and because of his age, he was crowned as the new king of the country.
 But his two step-brothers Ratna and Ari Malla and his step-sister Ratnādevī, all three of whom shared the same biological mother protested against the coronation and as a result broke off from the capital and established a new one in Kathmandu where Ratna Malla declared himself the king.
-Similarly, Raṇa and Purna Malla shared a same biological mother but since Purna Malla died prematurely, Rana Malla broke off from the capital to Banepa where he declared himself as its new king.
+Similarly, Raṇa Malla shared a same biological mother Rana Malla broke off from the capital to Banepa where he declared himself as its new king.
 In this way, the kingdom of Yaksha Malla was divided among his sons among which Raya Malla, the eldest became the king of the former capital city, Bhaktapur.